-Most of IT professionals carry a bootable USB with recovery software, Antivirus scanners, Bootable Linux, etc. But the problem is that they need multiple USB drives for each of these images.
+Most IT professionals carry a bootable USB with recovery software, Antivirus scanners, Bootable Linux, etc. But the problem is that they need multiple USB drives for each of these images.
 Well, here is a solution: Use YUMI, a Universal Multiboot Installer.
 YUMI (Your Universal Multiboot Installer), is the successor to MultibootISOs.

-Using the tool you can create Multiboot USB Flash Drive containing multiple operating systems, antivirus utilities, disc cloning, diagnostic tools and more.
+Using the tool you can create Multiboot USB Flash Drive containing multiple operating systems, antivirus utilities, disc cloning, diagnostic tools, and more.
 You can also uninstall images too.

 How to create a MultiBoot USB Flash Drive